tinaponting/wordpress-single-user/README.md

 Added: ai.txt -ggod if you do not want to training ground A!!

 ***LEFT to do: update.settings to: 6.6.1**
+* Updated: Robots.txt extended version. more ai - not wanted.
 * Updated: 240730, added more: Do not want: Ai
 * Updated: 240725 - All Robots.txt files
 * Uppdated: extended rrobots.txt with more Ai.